YoumingTao/YoumingTao.github.io/_pages/about.md

 I obtained my bachelor's degree (with distinction) in Computer Science from the [Taishan (Honors) College](https://www.tsxt.sdu.edu.cn/) at [Shandong University](https://www.sdu.edu.cn/) in 2021.

+*Opening Positions:* Several research intern positions starting from Spring 2024 are available.
+Please drop me an email with your CV and transcripts, if you are interested.

 <!-- My most recent cv can be found [here]() -->

 # Research Statements